 The Key Biscayne lifestyle is geared towards enjoying the outdoors, from the beach to local parks.
 The scenery is also priceless, which is why homeowners and tourists alike tend to spend their time exploring nature rather than cooped up indoors.

-The Miami Open, the second most visited and watched tennis tournament in the US, draws in a lot of visitors every March.
-Key Biscayne also features a world-class tennis center that operates all year.
+The Miami Open, the second most visited and watched tennis tournament in the US, was held in Key Biscayne until 2019 when it moved to Miami’s Hard Rock Stadium.
+Key Biscayne’s world-class tennis center operates all year.

 Experience a tropical vacation all year-round here at Key Biscayne.
 If you’re interested to purchase your home in this paradise, get in touch with The Jills Zeder Group at 305.722.5721 or 305.341.7447 to get started.